using marijuana for epilepsy

 What Are Seizures?

-There are many types of seizures and they present in various way.
-Symptoms may be subtle and hard to detect in some people.
-One type is an ‘absence seizure.’
+One type is an 'absence seizure' (called petit mal.)
 These patients often suddenly stop talking or moving and may be unable to break their stare for a short time.
-Lip-smacking, chewing motions, or eye fluttering is not uncommon.
-These spells end suddenly with a return to normal activity.
+Lip-smacking, chewing motions, or eye fluttering are not uncommon.
+These spells end suddenly with a return to regular activity.

-Symptoms of other types of seizures vary and may include:
+Additional symptoms vary and may include:

-• Arm or leg jerking or twitching
+• Arm or leg jerking or twitching.

 • Stiffness or limpness